Top producers who have a great business and life, have a principle based mission and vision statement in their financial advisor marketing plan.

 “… four basic human needs: economic or money, social or relationship, psychological or growth, and spiritual or contribution.”

 When your mission and vision statement is based on universal principles it remains stable with the changes of outside circumstances.
-A principle based statement should include: values of your firm, the niche you serve, products and services you offer, how you offer your product or service and how you give back.
+A principle based statement should include: values of your firm, the niche market you serve, products and services you offer, how you offer your product or service and how you give back.

 Step 1: Identify the core values of your business